rancher/docs/content/rancher/v2.x/en/tools/pipelines/concepts/_index.md

 ## Steps

 A pipeline step is executed inside a specified container.
 A step fails when its commands get non-zero exit code, and it will cause the stage and the entire pipeline to fail and terminate.

+## Workspace

+The workspace is the working directory shared by all pipeline steps.
+In the begining of a pipeline, source code is checked out to the workspace.
+The commands of every step bootstraps in the workspace.
+During a pipeline execution, the artifacts from a previous step will be available in future steps.
+The working directory is an ephemeral volume and will be cleaned out with the executor pod when a pipeline execution is finished.